andngdtudk/andngdtudk.github.io/blog-posts/Intro.md

 <!-- image: https://andngdtudk.github.io/images/davinci-01.png -->

-# Thinking in Systems: An Introduction to My Research Blog Series on Intelligence, Control, and Mobility
+# An Introduction to Intelligence, Control, and Mobility

 Since the dawn of civilization, humans have been system builders.